Laser Ablation for Twin-Twin Transfusion Syndrome Outcomes

 In order to give patients the best chance for a positive outcome relevant to the severity of their condition, The Fetal Center is committed to a highly aggressive approach to the overall survival of all twin pregnancies.
 We treat some of the rarest and high risk cases, including mothers with a cervical length of less than 1.5 cm, which increases a mother’s risk of spontaneous preterm birth by almost 50 percent, according to the American Journal of Obstetrics and Gynecology.

-The below data reflects surgical volume from September 2011 –June 2016.
-The data represents 264 patients with known outcomes at 30 days post-delivery, specifically highlighting outcomes based on mothers’ cervical length.
-As noted below, a cervical length of = 1.5 cm was found in 97% of all cases at The Fetal Center.
+The below data reflects surgical volume from September 2011 – August 1, 2017.
+The data represents 322 patients with known outcomes at 30 days post-delivery, specifically highlighting outcomes based on mothers’ cervical length.
+As noted below, a cervical length of ≥ 1.5 cm was found in 95% of cases at The Fetal Center.

 If you have any questions, use the online tool below to help us connect with you.
 To refer a patient or schedule an appointment, please contact our clinic using the information below.